zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 You will implement the kernel discriminant analysis algorithm as described in Algorithm 20.2 (Chapter 20, page 512) to find the kernel LD.
-**Note: use numpy.lingalg.pinv** to compute the inverse, since the regular numpy.linalg.inv function is not very stable on this dataset due to the condition number of the matrix.
+**Note: use numpy.linalg.pinv** to compute the inverse, since the regular numpy.linalg.inv function is not very stable on this dataset due to the condition number of the matrix.